BlaqueDevs/se-assignment-day-4-software-project-management-T4godfrey-1/README.md

 ## 4. In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
 Can you provide examples of each?

 ## 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?

 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?

+Scope sets clear and defined goals,prevents extra work, keeping team focused.
+WBS-Breaking the project into smaller tasks,useful for assigning work and tracking progress.

 ## 7. What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?
 A schedule shows what’s due when, keeping everyone on track and avoiding delays.